 PostgreSQL SQL dialect support

 The PostgreSQL interface provides a subset of the PostgreSQL SQL dialect, including DQL, DML, and DDL, along with extensions to support Spanner functionality like interleaved tables and query hinting.
 For detailed information about Spanner's PostgreSQL language support, see The PostgreSQL language in Cloud Spanner.

 PostgreSQL client support

-Developers can connect their applications to a PostgreSQL interface database using native, open-source Cloud Spanner clients.
-The preview release initially supports Java, JDBC, Go, and Python environments.
+Developers can connect their applications to a PostgreSQL interface database using native, open-source Spanner clients for Java, Go, Python, Node.js, Ruby, PHP, C#, and C++ environments.

 - Both are implemented on top of the same distributed storage and query processing foundation.
 As such they share performance, scalability, consistency, and availability characteristics.

-- For both, you use the Cloud Spanner application development interfaces: the Cloud Spanner client libraries, REST, and RPC APIs.
+- For both, you use the Spanner application development interfaces: the Spanner client libraries, REST, and RPC APIs.